The Generation-Recognition Asymmetry: Six Dimensions of a Fundamental Divide in Formal Language Theory: Six Dimensions of the Asymmetry

 \textbf{Resolution.} In stochastic generation, the uncertainty is \emph{chosen} (the generator controls the temperature, the sampling strategy).
 In parsing, the uncertainty is \emph{imposed} by the input.
 The distinction between chosen and imposed uncertainty is the core of D6.

+\textbf{Acknowledgment of an alternative perspective (P-chain).} An alternative perspective comes from psycholinguistics: \citet{dell2014pchain} propose that the production system itself implements implicit prediction during comprehension (the \emph{prediction-by-production} hypothesis, see also \citealt{martin2018prediction}; \citealt{gambi2017models}; \citealt{gastaldon2024predictive}).
+Under this view, comprehension uses the generator implicitly, partly blurring the temporal asymmetry described here.
+Our framework remains useful at the level of formal language theory --- where the two processes can be analyzed as distinct computational objects --- but the cognitive question of their mechanistic separation remains open.

-\textbf{Contribution.} The surprisal theory is one of the most influential frameworks in computational psycholinguistics (Hale: 1,363 cit.; Levy: 1,991 cit.).
-Yet it has never been framed as the formalization of the \emph{temporal dimension} of the generation-recognition asymmetry.
-This paper proposes that connection.
+\textbf{Contribution.} Surprisal theory is among the most cited frameworks in computational psycholinguistics (Hale 2001 and Levy 2008 together accumulating more than 3{,}000 citations according to Semantic Scholar).
+Although it was developed in psycholinguistics with an implicit perspective of connection to the production-comprehension asymmetry (cf.\ P-chain), it has not, to our knowledge, been explicitly framed as formalizing the \emph{temporal dimension} of a unified taxonomy of the generation-recognition asymmetry in formal language theory.
+This paper proposes that connection at this level of abstraction.